riiicil/RJ-Auto-Metadata/README.md

 ## 14. Support the Project

 If you find this application helpful and would like to support its continued development, you can do so via the QR code below.
-Thank you for your support!
+Thanks!

 ![Support QR Code](assets/qr.jpg)